 Levels 2 and 3 and BIPAR action in this respect

-The Commission published its first Delegated Act on 7 April 2016.
-It takes the form of a Delegated Directive and contains specifications of the level 1, MiFID II text with regard to the safeguarding of financial instruments and funds belonging to clients, product governance obligations, the rules applicable to the provision or reception of fees, commissions or any monetary or non- monetary benefits.
+The Delegated Directive contains specifications of the level 1, MiFID II text with regard to the safeguarding of financial instruments and funds belonging to clients, product governance obligations, and the rules applicable to the provision or reception of fees, commissions or any monetary or non-monetary benefits.

 Regarding product governance, BIPAR has always supported the principle of product governance for manufacturers of products.
-Product governance rules should, however, not lead to a shift of responsibility from the manufacturer to the distributor and this is what the current proposal does.
+Product governance rules should, however, not lead to a shift of responsibility from the manufacturer to the distributor, something BIPAR believes the Delegated Directive does.
 BIPAR does not support the requirement for distributors to provide the manufacturer with sales information.
 Regarding “quality enhancement” on which BIPAR has been very active, BIPAR still regrets and is not, in principle, in agreement that in a highly competitive market, remuneration is supervised and regulated at such a level of detail.
 BIPAR supports that the list of additional or “higher level services” in the Delegated Directive is not exhaustive.
 BIPAR believes that the evidence-gathering required from firms to prove quality enhancement, is heavy and bureaucratic, especially for small firms.

-The “subject matter and scope” chapter of the Delegated Regulation also contains a definition of remuneration: “all forms of payments or financial or non-financial benefits provided directly or indirectly by firms to relevant persons in the provision of investment or ancillary services to clients”.
+The Delegated Regulation also contains a definition of remuneration: “all forms of payments or financial or non-financial benefits provided directly or indirectly by firms to relevant persons in the provision of investment or ancillary services to clients”.

 The Guidelines on complex debt instruments and structured deposits intend to enhance investor protection by offering further clarification on which types of financial instruments and structured deposits can be provided, without an appropriateness test (i.e. without the firm assessing a client’s knowledge and experience).